Japan’s Quantitative Easing Program: Unprecedented Measures to Stimulate Growth

 • Quantitative Easing is a monetary policy tool used by central banks to stimulate the economy when traditional monetary policy measures, such as lowering interest , have become ineffective.

-• The primary goal of QE is to increase the money supply, lower borrowing costs, and encourage lending and to spur economic activity.
+• The primary goal of QE is to increase the money supply, lower borrowing costs, and encourage lending and investment to spur economic activity.

 One of the key features of Japan's QE program was its scale and duration.
 The BOJ committed to purchasing assets on an unprecedented scale, with the aim of achieving a specific inflation target and stimulating economic growth.